-- 1. 100% of AVID students' schedules reflect enrollment in an increasingly more rigorous sequence of courses, appropriate to the student, which will enable them to fulfill the sequence of 4-year college or university entrance requirements. - 2.
-At least 75% of AVID juniors and seniors have completed at least one Advanced Placement or dual credit college course. - 3.
-At least 100% of AVID students participated in appropriate college testing (in grades 9-11: such as PSAT; in grade 12: at least one college entrance exam, such as ACT or SAT). - AVID students strategically use and model agendas, calendars, or planners to backward map large projects, create to-do lists, and prioritize tasks to promote academic selfmanagement. - 5.
-AVID students set goals and monitor their grades to ensure that they are on track in high school for college/university entrance requirements. - Students in the AVID Elective class receive instruction in writing-to- learn strategies, which are part of a year-long instructional plan based on the AVID Standards, and use these strategies in classes other than AVID. - 7.
-Students in the AVID Elective class receive instruction in the critical reading process to access increasingly more rigorous text in AVID and in other academic courses. - 8.
-AVID students ask higher- level questions during tutorials, class discussions, and problem-solving activities to promote critical thinking in the AVID Elective class. - 9.
+- 1. 100% of students enrolled in the AVID Elective class(es) have signed contracts; there is evidence of increased involvement of parents in the program. - 2.
+Documentation shows that the AVID site team members chose to participate in the program and to assume leadership responsibilities for site team's work and activities. - 3.
+At least 85% of AVID students received grades of "C" or better on the previous formal grading period report card in each of their core academic courses. - 4.
+100% of AVID students' schedules reflect enrollment in an increasingly more rigorous sequence of courses, appropriate to the student, which will enable them to fulfill the sequence of 4-year college or university entrance requirements. - 5.
+At least 100% of AVID students participated in appropriate college testing (in grades 9-11: such as PSAT; in grade 12: at least one college entrance exam, such as ACT or SAT). - 6.
+Each quarter AVID students consistently review their goals, assess their school performance, and adapt their behavior to promote academic and personal success; leading to eligibility for college/university enrollment. - 7.
+Students in the AVID Elective class receive instruction in writing-to-learn strategies, which are part of a yearlong instructional plan based on the AVID Standards, and use these strategies in classes other than AVID. - 8.
+Students in the AVID Elective class receive support in the use of the critical reading process.
+Reading activities apply to both analog (print sources) and digital (electronic) sources and are part of a yearlong instructional plan; AVID students use the critical reading process in all academic courses. - 9.
+AVID students ask higher-level questions during tutorials, class discussions, and problem-solving activities to promote critical thinking in the AVID Elective class. - 10.
 AVID students model leadership skills while collaborating in the AVID Elective class, in other academic classes, and in activities on campus or in the community.